Germany's Baerbock in Washington in first US trip | DW | 05.01.2022

 Germany's foreign minister warned Russia against further incursions into Ukraine on her first official trip to Washington.
 She also said Iran squandered much trust in efforts to revive the Iran nuclear deal.

-Speaking alongside US Secretary of State Antony Blinken, the two presented a unified front in the face of the possibility of renewed Russian aggression against Ukraine.
+Speaking alongside US Secretary of State, the two presented a unified front in the face of the possibility of renewed Russian aggression against Ukraine.

 Baerbock warned Russia would pay a "high political and economic price."